keemo01/emerging/README.md

 ## Akeem Jokosenumi - G00366442

 ## Project Overview
-The goal of this project is to construct and analyse a trigram-based model of the English language.
+The goal of this project is to construct and analyse a trigram-based model of the English language and  create a client-side version of the ELIZA chatbot and deploying it to GitHub Pages..
 It was finished in the notebook trigrams.ipynb.
 Python's built-in library is used for all jobs; no third-party libraries or APIs are used.
 The notebook adheres to Python coding standards for readability and efficiency and offers concise code explanations in Markdown cells.

 ## Tasks